-- a) Activate the agency's emergency alert system. - b) Provide first aid. - c) Establish first aid posts as required in all designated reception centres. - d) Assist Superior North EMS or CACC by providing ambulance service as lead time and resources permit. - e) Assist Red Cross and Social Services agencies in operating the reception centres. - f) Maintain an individual log of all actions taken following proper log protocols.
+- a) Activate the agency's emergency alert system. - b) Establish and run first aid posts as required in all designated reception centres. - c) Assist Superior North EMS or CACC by providing ambulance service as lead time and resources permit. - d) Assist Red Cross and Social Services agencies in operating the reception centres. - e) Maintain an individual log of all actions taken following proper log protocols.